jdsandifer/PresentationFileServer/README.md

 changes (modularity).

-Please note that I've removed a few lines of core functionality and changed some file names to keep some of the inner workings of the system private.
+Please note that I've removed a few lines of core functionality and changed some file names to keep some of the inner workings of the system secret.
 I've noted these areas with obvious comments.

 ### Things To See
 - A Strategy-like pattern in `FileTransferProtocol.php` (the interface), `FirstProtocol.php`, and `SecondProtocol.php` (I changed the names of the last two files)